galaxyproject/training-material/topics/variant-analysis/tutorials/trio-analysis/tutorial.md

 > ### {% icon question %} Question
 >
 > 1. Why didn't we filter out the NON_REF site directly after filtering?
 Have a look at the VCFs before and after normalization.
-> 2. Could we have filtered out the NON_REF sites earlier with a different AWK program?
+> 2. Could we have filtered out the NON_REF sites earlier with a different program?
 >
 > > ### {% icon solution %} Solution
 > > 1.
 The `<NON_REF>` sites were sometimes also represented as a multi allelic variant e.g., `chr17	302	.
 T	TA,<NON_REF>` which would not be filtered out with the {% tool [Filter](Filter1) %} tool.